Magnus Persson Atlevi: Professional career

 1990 would become Perssons best season, finishing 30th on the European Tour Order of Merit.
 He lost his card at the end of the 1991 season and struggled to regain it the following years.
 In 2001, on his 11th visit to the Qualifying School Finals in as many years, Persson regained his European Tour card.

 Persson won three times on the European Challenge Tour, the first title coming in the 1992 Perrier European Pro-Am at Brussels Golf Club, Belgium, the second in the 1993 Torneo Istantilla Golf, at Islantilla Golf Club, Huelva, Spain and the third in the 1998 Is Molas Challenge at Is Molas Golf Club in Sardinia, Italy.

 In 2009, Persson became Tournament Director of the Swedish Golf Tour, at the time named the Nordea Tour.
 He also started to branch out into golf course design, having created one course in Sweden and one in Finland together with his architect father.

 Persson also found interest in playing golf with hickory sticks and twice, 2012 and 2013, won the Swedish Hickory Championship.

 Turning 50, Persson entered the 2015 Senior Tour Qualifying School.
 He had a European Senior Tour card in his grasp before he four-putted the final green for a double bogey, missing out by one shot.
 He secured his card for the 2016 European Senior Tour tying for third in the 2016 Senior Tour Qualifying School, having led the field after rounds two and three.
 Persson won the 2016 Paris Legends Championship and went on to finish second on the 2016 European Senior Tour Order of Merit, becoming Rookie of the Year.
 In 2018, he finished runner-up at the Staysure PGA Seniors Championship, the oldest important seniors tournament in Europe, before winning the European Tour Properties Senior Classic.

+Around 60 years of age, Persson mainly retired from tournament golf, to work as an instructing professional at Kävlinge Golf Club in southern Sweden.